-- Develop understanding of the spoken word and their capacity to express themselves effectively in a variety of speaking and listening activities, matching style and response to audience and purpose - Develop key skills in all areas of language including speech (Use of Talk Boost to promote this in Early Years) - To ensure that all pupils use discussion in order to learn, using good spelling, punctuation and grammar - Write in ways appropriate to an intended audience and/or for the intended purpose - Be able to use and transfer the skills that they are learning, in order to read and write competently throughout the range of subjects taught in school by using a crosscurricular approach where themes are linked to R.E. or driver subjects (history, geography or science) - Produce well-presented work using good, legible handwriting (following Martin Harvey whole school handwriting scheme please see handwriting policy on website) including the use of current standards of technology and take pride in the presentation of all of their work. - Develop reading skills so that they become proficient, enthusiastic, knowledgeable and responsive to a variety of texts. - Develop reading skills so that they can analyse and extract meaning from increasingly challenging texts - Read a range of texts both fiction and non-fiction with confidence, fluency, enjoyment and understanding to enable them to develop preferences and make informed choices.
+- Develop understanding of the spoken word and their capacity to express themselves effectively in a variety of speaking and listening activities, matching style and response to audience and purpose - Develop key skills in all areas of language including speech (Use of Talk Boost to promote this in Early Years) - To ensure that all pupils use discussion in order to learn, using good spelling, punctuation and grammar - Write in ways appropriate to an intended audience and/or for the intended purpose - Be able to use and transfer the skills that they are learning, in order to read and write competently throughout the range of subjects taught in school by using a cross curricular approach where themes are linked to R.E. or Foundation subjects (history, geography or science) - Produce well-presented work using good, legible handwriting (following Martin Harvey whole school handwriting scheme please see handwriting policy on website) including the use of current standards of technology and take pride in the presentation of all of their work. - Develop reading skills so that they become proficient, enthusiastic, knowledgeable and responsive to a variety of texts.